NaufalHD12/student-performance-predictor/README.md

 - Number of Columns: 33 (including the target G3).

 Link to dataset: https://archive.ics.uci.edu/dataset/320/student+performance

+### Data Condition
+The UCI Student Performance dataset is clean, with no missing values or outliers, as confirmed by the dataset's documentation on the UCI website.
+All features are well-defined, and their ranges are appropriate for the context of the data.
+For example, numeric features like age, absences, and grades fall within logical and expected ranges, while categorical features such as school, sex, and address contain only valid predefined categories.
+This ensures that the dataset is ready for analysis and modeling without requiring additional steps like imputing missing data or handling anomalies.
 ### Features
 1. school - student's school (binary: 'GP' - Gabriel Pereira or 'MS' - Mousinho da Silveira)
 2. sex - student's sex (binary: 'F' - female or 'M' - male)